....Continuing from yesterday's story

 ~

-There wasn't much to spruce up around the place, just some mopping and sweeping, placing small bits of furniture and end tables here and there to make it appear as if someone lived here.
-No sadness yet, of course, maybe it was a ploy used by 'Ilima to spread fear in the community so that squatters wouldn't make themselves at home.
+There wasn't much to spruce up around the place, just some mopping and sweeping, placing small bits of furniture and end tables here and there to make it appear as if someone lived there.
+There was no sadness yet, of course.
+Maybe it was a ploy used by Ilima to spread fear in the community so that squatters wouldn't make themselves at home.

 Just how long was I there in Mānoa for meditation?
 A year?
 A millennium?
-It was beautiful yet simple; when I needed to recover, find my purpose again, and awaken my soul after such a dark time.
+It was beautiful yet simple when I needed to recover, find my purpose again, and awaken my soul after such a dark time.
 One never truly recovers from the loss of their child, but my time in Mānoa helped me accept it and not fault myself.
-During the required time of meditation, one late afternoon, a single longing note from the strings of what I thought was a violin lingered in the air.
+During the required meditation time, one late afternoon, a single longing note from the strings of what I thought was a violin lingered in the air.
 It carried itself through the converted two-story mansion, visiting every room as if searching for something.
 My eyes opened, and I saw the sunlight filtering through the rectangular-shaped windows in the main room.
 The sun went to its slumber in the west.
 Its light peaked through every opening from the main floor and up the stairs.
 I followed the light while simultaneously following the music; it led me to an open door at the mansion's western end.

-On the light grey carpet sat a girl who could not have been more than nine-years-old.
+A girl who could not have been more than nine years old sat on the light grey carpet.
 In her arms was a Sitar that was too big for her frame, but she played it with mesmerizing expertise.
 Her name was Ananda; she was the daughter of Sid, the Yogi of the center where I lived.
-I sat at the door's foot and listened; Ananda saw me and smiled and continued.
-She held herself with such maturity beyond her years; I believed that her serenity evoked such calming sustainable notes from the Sitar that it calmed everything in the environment.
-It was not the plunging and plucky notes which one hears typically from the instrument, but a consistent measure of sound, layering one on top of the other.
-Sid entered the room from a side door and took a seat across from his daughter.
+I sat at the door's foot and listened; Ananda saw me, smiled, and continued.
+She held herself with such maturity beyond her years; I believed that her serenity evoked such calming, sustainable notes from the Sitar that it calmed everything in the environment.
+It was not the plunging and plucky notes that one typically hears from the instrument but a consistent measure of sound, layering one on top of the other.
+Sid entered the room from a side door and sat across from his daughter.
 He accompanied her with a Bansuri flute, and the two created mystic sounds that seemed to stir the winds for which Mānoa is most famous.
-I hadnʻt known that I was smiling until the music was over; Sid brought that to my attention.
-"Tranquility and self-realization can be found in a smile, just as a smile can evoke self-realization and Tranquility.
-At this moment, you have achieved both."
+I hadnʻt known I was smiling until the music was over; Sid brought that to my attention.

-"Itʻs because her mind is clear, and she sees the whole picture.
+"It is because her mind is clear, and she sees the whole picture.
 I am the Yogi, and yet I have not achieved her clarity," Sidʻs tone of voice told me that he agreed.

 "Why do you think that is?"